Bulk properties of the Airy line ensemble: Nonintersecting Brownian ensembles

 \section{Nonintersecting Brownian ensembles}

 We first prove a bound on the deviation of the $k$th point in Dyson's Brownian motion.

-Recall that the points at time $1$ in a Dyson's Brownian motion are equal in distribution to the eigenvalues of the Gaussian unitary ensemble.
-Ledoux and Rider \cite{ledoux2010small} show the $k = 1$ case of the following theorem.
+The points at time $1$ in a Dyson's Brownian motion are equal in distribution to the eigenvalues of the Gaussian unitary ensemble.
+Using this, Ledoux and Rider~\citep{ledoux2010small} show the $k = 1$ case of the following theorem.
 Their proof extends to general $k$.
-These results hold for the $\beta\ge 1$ Hermite random matrix ensembles.
-Note that this theorem can also be deduced from bounds coming from determinantal formulas (i.e. see \cite{gustavsson2005gaussian}). \begin{theorem} Let $W^n_k$ be the $k$th line of an $n$-level Dyson's Brownian motion.
-There exist constants $c_k$ and $d_k$ such that for all $m > 0$ and all $n \ge 1$ we have
+Note that this theorem can also be deduced from bounds coming from determinantal formulas (i.e. see~\citep{gustavsson2005gaussian}). \begin{theorem} There exist positive constants $\{c_k, d_k: k \in \N\}$ such that the following holds.
+Let $W^n_k$ be the $k$th line of an $n$-level Dyson's Brownian motion.
+Then for all $m \in (0, 5n^{2/3})$ and $n \ge k$ we have